 5. Hit the ‘Recover’ button and select where you want the lost files to be stored (you should save the files on a different volume to avoid overwriting).

 And that’s it!
 You’re good to go!
 The program is as you can see easy to work with and doesn’t require much tinkering.
-I’ve been using it for quite a while now and I have no words of praise (keep in mind that I’ve reviewed countless data recovery programs over the past couple of years).
+I’ve been using it for quite some time now and I have nothing but words of praise (bear in mind that we’ve reviewed countless data recovery programs over the past few years).

 ⚠️